beeshittu/beeshittu/README.md

 - 👯 I’m looking to collaborate with my fellow class mates and progressively with data analyst professionals and organizations.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/adebusola-shittu-21a627bb/)
 - 😄 Pronouns: she
-- ⚡ Fun fact: I love adventures and trying out new things.
+- ⚡ Fun fact: I love reading.